Wong Kar-wai: Influences

-Wong is wary of sharing his favourite directors, but has stated that he watched a range of films growing up, from Hong Kong genre films to European art films.
+Wong is wary of sharing his favourite directors, but has said he watched a range of films growing up, from Hong Kong genre films to European art films.
 They were never labelled as such, and so he approached them equally and was broadly influenced.
-The energy of the Hong Kong films had a "tremendous" impact according to Brunette.
-Art professor Giorgio Biancorosso commented that Wong's international influences include Martin Scorsese, Michelangelo Antonioni, Alfred Hitchcock, and Bernardo Bertolucci.
+The energy of the Hong Kong films had a "tremendous" impact, according to Brunette.
+Art professor Giorgio Biancorosso writes that Wong's international influences include Martin Scorsese, Michelangelo Antonioni, Alfred Hitchcock, and Bernardo Bertolucci.
 Some of his favorite contemporary filmmakers include Scorsese, Christopher Nolan, and Quentin Tarantino.
 He is often compared with French New Wave director Jean-Luc Godard.
 Wong's most direct influence was his colleague Patrick Tam, who was an important mentor and likely inspired his use of colour.

-Outside of cinema, Wong has been heavily influenced by literature.
-He has a particular affinity for Latin American writers, and the fragmentary nature of his films came primarily from the "scrapbook structures" of novels by Manuel Puig and Julio Cortázar, which he attempted to emulate.
+Wong is also heavily influenced by literature.
+He has a particular affinity for Latin American writers, and the fragmentary nature of his films came primarily from the "scrapbook structures" of novels by Manuel Puig, Gabriel García Márquez, and Julio Cortázar, which he attempted to emulate.
 Haruki Murakami, particularly his novel Norwegian Wood, also provided inspiration, as did the writing of Liu Yichang.
 The television channel MTV was a further influence on Wong.
 He said in a 1998 interview: "In the late eighties, when [MTV] was first shown in Hong Kong, we were all really impressed with the energy and the fragmented structure.
 It seemed like we should go in this direction."